delahee/haxe.opt/list_vs_array.md

   Once again, array becomes consistently faster ( by a 3 factor ) at very high numbers.

 ### Conclusions
-Well List and Arrays have clearly defined semantics and very different use cases.
+List and Arrays have clearly defined semantics and very different use cases.
 Latest efforts to inline List properly have bear fruits and they are now very competitive.
 This is a good lesson.
-List are now okay to work with and could be changed to array if the need is real.
+List's are now okay to work with and could be changed to array if the need is real.
+If the question is should we switch, I can fairly answer that if your use case is not rethinked, then you might waste you time.
+As always, measuring for your use is the only valid answer.
 Congrat to the team to fixing this historical problem !